javierscode/react-selective-context/playgrounds/vite/README.md

 # Vite Playground

-A development environment to experiment and test the `@javierscode/react-state-context` library.
+A development environment to experiment and test the `react-selective-context` library.

 ## What is this playground?